 - Create Captions for Video and Audio Content: People who can’t hear won’t know what’s being said in a video unless it’s captioned or a text transcript is available.
 People who can’t see won’t have access to the visual information in a video unless there’s audio or text description available.
 Video and audio accessibility features also assist people using your content who can’t watch or listen to multimedia content at the moment when using your site.

 - Ensure Proper Color Contrast: Some people with vision disabilities can only read the text if there’s enough contrast between the text and the background color.

-And, of course, any good accessibility checklist will harmonize with WCAG 2.1 AA although some accessibility measures may go beyond WCAG requirements.
+And, of course, any good accessibility checklist will harmonize with the latest version of WCAG standards, although some accessibility measures may go beyond WCAG requirements.